Ayia Napa Travel Guide

 Other popular beaches include Nissi Beach and Nissi Bay, two miles (3km) west of Ayia Napa; Cape Greco to the east, where the challenge is to leap from the rocks into the sea; and Konnos Bay, just past Cape Greco, where there is a beach café and speedboats for hire.

 Shopping in Ayia Napa is pure pleasure for locals and holidaymakers alike, with real bargains to be had particularly on designer goods.
-Top name watches, sunglasses, clothing, cameras and jewellery are available at prices up to 30 percent cheaper than in the United Kingdom.
+Top name watches, sunglasses, clothing, cameras, and jewellery are available at cheaper prices than in the United Kingdom.
 Shops and boutiques are generally small and friendly, opening until 11pm every night except Sundays.

-Visitors are well advised to try the Cypriot fare, however, particularly in the delightful, traditional tavernas clustered around the harbour.
-Highly recommended is the typical Cypriot 'meze', made up of between 15 and 30 island dishes.
-Other local specialities include taramosalata, tsatsiki, moussaka, stifado (beef or veal stew), aphelia (pork and red wine), and loukoumades (doughnuts dipped in syrup).
+Visitors are well advised to try the Cypriot fare, particularly in the delightful traditional tavernas clustered around the harbour.
+Highly recommended is the typical Cypriot meze platter, made up of between 15 and 30 island dishes.
+Other local specialities include taramosalata, tzatziki, moussaka, stifado (beef or veal stew), afelia (pork and red wine), and loukoumades (doughnuts dipped in syrup).

-Holidaymakers in the resort soon learn that it is essential to plan an afternoon siesta, if they are to make the most of the sensational nightlife for which Ayia Napa has become world-renowned.
-The Cypriot's appreciation for the good life and good times comes to the fore after the sun sets, with bars, discos, nightclubs and bouzouki clubs open well into the early hours of the morning.
+Holidaymakers in the resort soon learn that it's essential to plan an afternoon siesta if they are to make the most of the sensational nightlife for which Ayia Napa is world-renowned.
+The Cypriots' appreciation for the good life and good times comes to the fore after sunset, with bars, discos, nightclubs, and bouzouki clubs open well into the early hours of the morning.

 The Cyprus Tourism Organisation supervises the beaches, many of which have Blue Flag status.
-Holidaymakers can take excursions from Ayia Napa to places like Ayia Thekla, four miles (6km) to the west, with a small offshore island, Makronisos Beach, a cluster of three sheltered bays, or to the historical city of Larnaca, 25 miles (40km) along the coast.
+Holidaymakers can take excursions from Ayia Napa to places like Ayia Thekla, four miles (6km) to the west with a small offshore island; Makronisos Beach, a cluster of three sheltered bays; or to the historical city of Larnaca, 25 miles (40km) along the coast.

-Older holiday makers may prefer to enjoy the resort during the 'shoulder' months (April, May, October and November), when the weather is still good, the sea relatively warm, but the tempo quieter.
+Older holiday makers may prefer to enjoy the resort during the shoulder months (April, May, October and November), when the weather is still good, the sea relatively warm, but the tempo slower.
 The island can be windy, but the geographic locations of the surrounding beaches means that it is possible to find a sheltered beach even on windy days.
-Nissi Beach tends to be overcrowded, but there are other beaches within easy reach where it is possible to enjoy peace and quiet.
+Nissi Beach tends to be overcrowded, but there are other beaches within easy reach where it's possible to enjoy peace and quiet.